Evolve -- A Self-Managed, Monthly-Only, Shared Work Space

 Billing is month-to-month, per person.
-Our minimum is one month (The overhead of managing shorter times would not make sense for us).
-We do have people that come in for shorter times but they still pay for a month.
+Our minimum is one month (The overhead of managing shorter times does not make sense for us).
+People come in for shorter times but they still pay for a month.
 You can start your membership on any day.

 Sound & Phone Use

-An important part of coworking is being around other people and having interesting conversations.
+An important part of a shared work space is being around other people and having interesting conversations.
 We certainly want to encourage this, but in a way that doesn’t prevent focus when you need it.

 If your job is nothing but taking and making phone calls or remote meetings, it’s not a good fit.
 Noise complaints are taken seriously.
 Disturbance is something I want to be careful about, to make sure everyone has a good experience.

 Of course, people do need to sometimes have calls or remote meetings.
 The primary concern is intrusiveness.
 We have people that do regular video conferencing from their desks.
 This isn’t intrusive because they wear headsets (with built-in microphones right in front of the mouth) and can be relatively quiet without impacting their meeting.